asettle/prolog-expert-system/README.md

 Diagnosis = 'Very likely to be infected'.
 ```

+**Note**: For the purpose of this project, knowledge of symptom types are
+assumed.
+This is due to the nature of the pandemic and widespread
+media coverage.
+For a comprehensive list of symptoms, see `/doc/` for
+the complete list.

 ## Contributing

 I have defined some basic contributing guidelines in the `contributing.md`